code-423n4/2022-10-traderjoe-findings/data/Mathieu-G.md

 In the factory file `LBFactory.sol`, from line 32 to 39 : https://github.com/code-423n4/2022-10-traderjoe/blob/main/src/LBFactory.sol#L32:L39 we can see 4 storage variables which are not defined in an optimal order to benefits from this pattern: `LBPairImplementation` (address), `feeRecipient`(address), `flashLoanFee`(uint256), `creationUnlocked`(bool).

-As per Solidity, here are the following bytes used for the theses types:
+As per Solidity, here are the following bytes used for the these types:
 - address: 20 bytes
 - uint256: 32 bytes
 - bool: 1 byte